japila-books/apache-spark-internals/docs/configuration-properties.md

 Used when `SparkEnv` object is requested to [create a "base" SparkEnv for a driver or an executor](SparkEnv.md#create)

+## <span id="spark.shuffle.mapOutput.parallelAggregationThreshold"><span id="SHUFFLE_MAP_OUTPUT_PARALLEL_AGGREGATION_THRESHOLD"> spark.shuffle.mapOutput.parallelAggregationThreshold

+**(internal)** Multi-thread is used when the number of mappers * shuffle partitions is greater than or equal to this threshold.
+Note that the actual parallelism is calculated by number of mappers * shuffle partitions / this threshold + 1, so this threshold should be positive.

+Default: `10000000`

+Used when:

+* `MapOutputTrackerMaster` is requested for the [statistics of a ShuffleDependency](scheduler/MapOutputTrackerMaster.md#getStatistics)

 ## <span id="spark.shuffle.minNumPartitionsToHighlyCompress"><span id="SHUFFLE_MIN_NUM_PARTS_TO_HIGHLY_COMPRESS"> spark.shuffle.minNumPartitionsToHighlyCompress

 **(internal)** Minimum number of partitions (threshold) for `MapStatus` utility to prefer a [HighlyCompressedMapStatus](scheduler/MapStatus.md#HighlyCompressedMapStatus) (over [CompressedMapStatus](scheduler/MapStatus.md#CompressedMapStatus)) (for [ShuffleWriters](shuffle/ShuffleWriter.md)).